HimwanShekhawat/Linear_Regression_From_Scratch_Without_Any_Library/README.md

 ## 📁 Files

-- `linear_regression.py` - Main Python script with code for data generation, gradient descent, and visualization.
-- `practice.ipynb` - Original Jupyter Notebook version of the project.
+- `Linear_Regression_From_Scratch.ipynb` - Original Jupyter Notebook version of the project.

 ---